jecklgamis/go-webapp-example/README.md

 ```

 ## Developing
-The `reloader` dir contains helper scripts for auto building the app on file changes.
+The `reloader` dir contains helper scripts for automatically building the app on file changes.
 It depends on `fswatch`for
 detecting file system changes in `pkg` and `cmd` directory.

 Install `fswatch` (Mac OS X):